notadeejay/rbc-training/data/Week 3 Day 1/06__Add Transitions to Your Hover__Exercise.md

 }
 ```

+Example:

 ```css
 div {
   transition: font-size 2s linear 1s;
 }
 ```

-CSS transitions can be triggered by a hover.
+CSS transitions can be triggered when you hover over an element.